How I Knew I Had Stomach Cancer?

 Other family members (grandparents, aunts, uncles) | Slightly increased risk, but less than first-degree relatives |

-How can I support a loved one who has been diagnosed with stomach cancer?
+How can I support a loved one who has been diagnosed with this condition?

-Supporting a loved one through a cancer diagnosis can be emotionally tough.
-Show your compassion, be there to listen, and assist with practical needs when you can.
-Encourage them to reach out to medical professionals and join support groups for both medical and emotional help.
+Supporting a loved one through a difficult diagnosis can be emotionally challenging.
+Show compassion, be there to listen, and offer help with daily tasks when possible.
+Encourage them to seek guidance from medical professionals and connect with support groups for both treatment and emotional care.

 Emotional Support: